YellowWebcam/yellow-lite/readme.md

 # Yellow Webcam Lite

-Yellow Webcam Lite turns your Raspberry PI and your DSLR into a powerful webcam solution.
+Yellow Webcam Lite turns your Raspberry PI and your DSLR camera into a powerful webcam solution.
 Yellow Lite is released as Open Source software (Apache 2.0 License) and therefore available free of charge for any usage.

-[avisec ag](https://www.avisec.ch/) runs the [Yellow Webcam solution](https://yellow.webcam/) offering an end to end offering that includes consulting, weather-proof camera enclosings, privacy controls and anonymization of images, as well as time lapse videos.
+[avisec ag](https://www.avisec.ch/) runs the [Yellow Webcam solution](https://yellow.webcam/) offering an end to end service that includes consulting, weather-proof camera casings, privacy control and anonymization of images, as well as timelapse videos.

 Yellow Lite contains a limited set of functionality of the Yellow Webcam and allows you to resize, crop, and publish your images to the following